High blood pressureHypertension

 - An electrocardiogram (ECG) in the doctor's office.

-- An exercise stress test for people who also have symptoms of coronary artery disease (CAD).
+- An exercise stress test for people who also have symptoms of CAD.

 - An echocardiogram, when it would help the doctor decide whether to start treatment.
 Most of the time this test is not necessary for people who have only hypertension and no other symptoms.